June 2025 No Kings protests: Aftermath

-In the weeks following the New Kings protests, mainstream U.S. media generally described the demonstrations as the largest coordinated opposition to Donald Trump during his second term.
+In the weeks following the No Kings protests, mainstream U.S. media generally described the demonstrations as the largest coordinated opposition to Donald Trump during his second term.

-The White House initially described the protests as “politically orchestrated,” but press briefings held between June 17 and 20, 2025, acknowledged the large scale and generally peaceful nature of the events.
+The White House initially described the protests as "politically orchestrated", but press briefings held between June 17 and 20, 2025, acknowledged the large scale and generally peaceful nature of the events.

-Several state governments, including those of California, New York, and Colorado, issued public statements affirming citizens’ rights to peaceful assembly and condemning the use of force against demonstrators in a few local incidents.
+Several state governments, including those of California, New York, and Colorado, issued public statements affirming citizens' rights to peaceful assembly and condemning the use of force against demonstrators in a few local incidents.

-The American Civil Liberties Union (ACLU) highlighted the No Kings protests as a significant demonstration of civic participation and the exercise of First Amendment rights in the United States.
-The ACLU stated that these protests demonstrate that many Americans are actively asserting their rights and will not remain silent when freedoms such as speech, assembly, and the press are perceived to be under threat.